 Most of our international students stay with a local family – this is called a Homestay.

 A Homestay experience is a wonderful opportunity for your daughter to further develop her English language skills and experience our Kiwi way of life.
 Students often comment that their Homestay hosts have enhanced their stay in New Zealand in a way that a boarding house or hostel could not.
 Our girls often keep in touch with their New Zealand family long after their return home.
-You can read an article here about a homestay experience and how homestay parents are encouraged to be aware of cultural differences and to make their host daughter feel welcome.
+You can read about two of our homestay families’ experiences (PDF – 2740 KB) and another article here about a homestay experience and how homestay parents are encouraged to be aware of cultural differences and to make their host daughter feel welcome.

 We will place your daughter in a safe, comfortable and supportive Homestay, and do our best to match her personality and interests with that of her host family.